 It is the responsibility of every member of the school community to work together to combat and, hopefully in time, to eradicate bullying.
 The Head Teacher is ultimately responsible for the well-being of all students and staff.
-All staff have a commitment prevent bullying and support victims, bystanders, staff and parents/carers.

-All staff, students and parents/carers should be made aware of the individual schools anti-bullying strategy and policy alongside awareness being raised of the issues associated with bullying.
-They also have a responsibility to communicate with staff and parents/carers around incidents of bullying.
+All staff, students and parents should be made aware of the individual schools anti-bullying strategy and policy alongside awareness being raised of the issues associated with bullying.
+Staff